GainorB/node-express-mvc/readme.md

 Update an article:

-`PUT /update/article/:id`
+`PUT /update/article/id`

 Delete an article:

-`DELETE /delete/article/:id'`
+`DELETE /delete/article/id`

 ## server.js
-Entry point: the main file that is ran to start the server
+Entry point, the main file that is ran to initialize the server

 ```javascript
 require('dotenv').config(); // SUPPORT .ENV FILES